-- 2. If you are supplying power to the sensor through another connector, ensure that it is switched off whilst you operate the hole lock. - 3.
+- 2. Power down the sensor.
+The hole lock will only function whilst the power is off, to avoid injecting current transients from the mains power supply into the sensor electronics. - 3.
 If you are using a deep-borehole hole lock control unit, set the dial to zero.